 A FREE AND INDEPENDENT SERVICE FOR RESOLVING COMPLAINTS ABOUT THE PRESS

 Welcome to the website of the Press Council of Ireland and Office of the Press Ombudsman.
-Established in 2008, we consider complaints about newspapers (print and online), magazines and online-only news publications – view our full list of member publications.
+We consider complaints about newspapers (print and online), magazines and online-only news publications – view our full list of member publications.
 We also promote press freedom and the right to freedom of expression.

-You can complain about articles, photos, headlines, cartoons, podcasts, audio or video content, and about journalistic behaviour.
-We can only consider complaints about publications that are members of the Press Council of Ireland.
-We cannot consider complaints about broadcasting, advertising, defamation or copyright.
-We can consider complaints about social media posts on platforms like Facebook or Twitter only if the account is operated by a member publication of the Press Council.
+You can complain about material published by members of the Press Council, including articles, photographs, headlines, cartoons, podcasts, and audio or video content.
+You can also complain about journalistic behaviour.
+We cannot consider complaints about social media posts on platforms like Facebook or X only if the account is operated by a member publication of the Press Council.

 Decisions of the Press Ombudsman